 - If successful in being awarded STEPS funding, you must return a copy of your signed grant agreement to the catchment team by the date specified on your acceptance letter.
-Agreements not returned by this date will be voided and the funding reallocated to other STEPS projects. - Works must be completed and claimed within 12 months of your application being accepted. - You must inform ST of any change to a selected option and a written reason displaying your actions.
-You will then receive confirmation
+Agreements not returned by this date will be voided and the funding reallocated to other STEPS projects. - Works must be completed and claimed by the deadline on your agreement. - We are unable to offer extensions on this deadline. - You must inform ST of any change to a selected option and a written reason displaying your actions.
+You will then receive confirmation of approval.
+If you change the location of the STEPS item and do not inform ST you may not receive the allocated funding.